-(8) Federal Income Tax Status
+(7) Federal Income Tax Status

 The IRS has determined and informed the Company by a letter dated August 25, 2017, that the Plan and related trust are designed in accordance with applicable sections of the Internal Revenue Code (IRC).
+Although the Plan has been amended since receiving the determination letter, Plan management believes that the Plan is designed, and is currently being operated, in compliance with the applicable requirements of the IRC and, therefore, believes that the Plan is qualified, and the related trust is tax-exempt.

-The Plan is currently open to audit under the statute of limitations by the IRS for the 2014 through 2016 tax years.
-The Plan has not recognized any assets or liabilities related to uncertain tax positions as of December 31, 2017 and 2016.
+The Plan is currently open to audit under the statute of limitations by the IRS for the 2016 through 2018 tax years.
+The Plan has not recognized any assets or liabilities related to uncertain tax positions as of December 31, 2019 and 2018.